 The Project page is a dedicated mastering solution that is integrated into Studio One Professional.
 Here, you can burn industry-standard Red Book audio CDs, create high-quality MP3 albums, and much more.
 Songs and audio files are arranged as a sequence of tracks on a continuous timeline.

 We’ve already mentioned SoundCloud as a way for congregants to easily stream services by simply clicking on a link.
 From the Project page in Studio One Professional, you can upload directly to SoundCloud.
-But PreSonus offers a more direct way to reach the world with your praise team’s message and raise funds for the good works your church does: Nimbit can widen the scope of your church’s reach.
+This integration provides a direct way to reach the world with your praise team’s message and can widen the scope of your church’s reach.

-Your pastor’s sermons speak to your congregation; now they can speak to the world through your Web site, too!
-Nimbit allows you to create an archive of sermons on your site that people can download to their mobile devices and listen to again and again for inspiration and comfort.
-People who download free content or who make a purchase are given the opportunity to leave a donation for any amount.
-This allows people to give as little or as much as they can afford.
+Good news: Your pastor’s sermons speak to your congregation; now they can speak to the world through your Web site, too!
+Soundcloud allows you to create an archive of sermons on your site that people can download to their mobile devices and listen to again and again for inspiration and comfort.

-Before you distribute a CD or stream or sell audio content on your Web site for which you don’t own the rights, you need to obtain a mechanical license from the copyright owner or administrator.
-This may sound daunting but there are many resources to ensure that you are in compliance with the law and that artists providing the inspirational material you use are getting paid so that they can create more material for you to enjoy.
+Before you distribute a CD or stream audio content on your Web site for which you don’t own the rights, you need to obtain a mechanical license from the copyright owner or administrator.
+This may sound daunting but there are many resources to ensure that you are in compliance with the law.
+This will also guarantee that artists providing the inspirational material you use are getting paid so that they can create more material for you to enjoy.